eigenhombre/steelcut/README.md

 that directory.
 Then,

     make
-    # Optionally:
+    # Assuming BINDIR defined and on your PATH; I use ~/bin ...:
-    make install  # Assumes BINDIR defined and on your PATH; I use ~/bin
+    make install

 # Example of Usage